bruceravel/synchrotron_pop_up_book/script.md

         Printed on the MX pouch

-A tiny crystal of a protein or other large molecule is mounted at the center of the **goniometer**, which rotates the sample in front of the X-ray beam.
+Tiny crystals of a protein or other large molecule are mounted at the center of the **goniometer**, which rotates the sample in front of the X-ray beam.
 The X-rays scatter from the sample to create a pattern of spots on the **detector**.
 By tracking this pattern as the sample